 In Massachusetts, the types of bacteria used as indicator organisms at marine beaches are enterococci and at freshwater beaches are either enterococci or Escherichia coli (E. coli).
 MDPH's beach water quality standards are displayed in the table below.
 The values given are in colony forming units per 100 milliliters of water (cfu/100 ml), which is a standard way of measuring bacteria in water.

 |Marine – Enterococci||Single sample maximum 104||Geometric mean 35|

 |Freshwater – Enterococci||Single sample maximum 61||Geometric mean 33|

 |Freshwater – E. coli||Single sample maximum 235||Geometric mean 126|

 The single sample maximum is the MDPH standard for the amount of bacteria in the water that should not be exceeded and reflects short-term conditions.
 It is used to protect swimmers from a brief exposure to high levels of bacteria.
-The geometric mean is calculated from the five most recent non-rain event samples and is used as an indicator of the water quality over an extended period of time.
+The geometric mean is calculated from the five most recent samples and is intended to reflect typical water quality found during the preceding time period (typically a month).
 It was developed to protect swimmers from potential long-term exposures to levels of bacteria that are below the single sample maximum value, yet consistently elevated.

 - Data Considerations

 When reviewing and interpreting water quality data, it is important to take into consideration the following: